booleanbites/houzi-doc/_docs/tools/26_publish_on_google_play.md

 Once app is approved for closed testing.
 Now is the time to share link with closed testers.
 1. In **Google Play Console**, go to **Testers**.
 2. Add **at least 12 testers** if not already added.
-3. Copy the link for Androdi app.
+3. Copy the link for Android app.
-4. Share the with your testers.
+4. Share the link with your testers.
-5. Get the app downloaded on at leaster 12 tester phones.
+5. Get the app downloaded on at least 12 tester phones.

 ## Running Closed Testing for 14 Days